tomhiskey/personal-site-11ty/posts/deploying-eleventy-to-github-pages-one-way.md

 /img/
 ```

-That did the trick.
+## 7 - Create a custom domain and UNDO #5 and #6

+I pointed my domain (tomhiskey.co.uk) to my GitHub Page [following instructions here](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).

+Once it was live (which only took a few seconds), all the CSS and images were broken again.
+So I ended up undoing everthing I'd done at #5 and #6.

+So if you're using a custom domain, they seem to be unnecessary steps.

-It took a lot of time and Googling to figure out.
-I'm not at all sure if it's a sensible method but it worked for me.
+All this took a lot of time and Googling to figure out.
+I'm not sure if it's a sensible method but it worked for me.

 ## Too Long Didn't Read

-If you're trying to deploy an Eleventy site to GitHub Pages, try building it locally and fiddling about with settings.
+If you're trying to deploy an Eleventy site to GitHub Pages, one option is to build it locally and fiddle about with settings.